Georgia governor unveils Medicaid plan with work requirement

 The Republican governor is pressing ahead despite legal challenges in other states.
 In March, a U.S. judge blocked work requirements in Arkansas and Kentucky, ruling the measures undermined the Medicaid program’s mission of providing health care for the needy.
 A federal appeals court sharply questioned the work requirements during a hearing on the case last month.

-The Trump administration has allowed states to impose work or other requirements, but critics say many adults eligible for Medicaid face barriers to entering the workforce, including medical conditions and care-taking responsibilities.
+The Trump administration has allowed states to impose work or other requirements, but critics say many adults eligible for Medicaid face barriers to entering the workforce, including medical conditions and caretaking responsibilities.
 Requiring them to report their employment is not an effective way to connect them to work or volunteer opportunities and imposes additional burdens on them and state administrators, according to the Georgia Budget & Policy Institute.

-Supporters argue that work can make people healthier.
+Supporters argue that working can improve people’s health, and job requirements push them toward better-paying employment that can provide an even greater health benefit.
 Nearly 20 states are in various stages of trying to implement work requirements.

 Medicaid is a federal-state program that covers about 70 million people, from many newborns to severely disabled people and elderly nursing home residents.
 Under the Affordable Care Act, states gained the option of expanding the program to low-income adults who make up to 138 percent of the federal poverty level, with the federal government picking up 90 percent of the cost.
 More than 10 million people have gained coverage that way.